 Since I know my mom will have both of her ovens occupied on Thanksgiving, I need sides that don’t take up oven real estate.
 They either need to cook on the stovetop or get in + out of the oven in under 20 minutes while the turkey is resting.
 This one meets both requirements.
 All done in my handy cast iron skillet which I find indispensable!

-Pan roasted brussels sprouts with just a touch of garlic parmesan cream sauce and optional bacon bits.
-A light hand on the cream sauce and bacon gives just even to call it comfort food.
+Pan roasted Bacon Brussels Sprouts have just a touch of garlic parmesan cream sauce and optional bacon bits.
+A light hand on the cream sauce and bacon gives just enough to call it comfort food.

 - 6 slices thick cut bacon (TIP: start with room temp bacon for more even crisping)